London's Harrods to remove Diana memorial: reports

 The businessman commissioned the bronze statue depicting his son and Diana dancing after the two were killed in a Paris car crash in 1997.

-The statue remained after the tycoon sold the store to the Qatari royal family in 2010.
+The statue was installed in 2005 remained at Harrods after the Qatari royal family bought the store in 2010.